KerwannTEP/Gravity1D/README.md

 $ julia Main.jl --N 100 --tmax 100.0 --save_freq 10 --model plummer --seed 0 --output output --save_final_state true
 ```

-runs a simulation of 100 particles, randomly sampled from a Plummer distribution with random seed 0, until `t=100` time units.
-It saves a snapshot every 10 time units using the name `output_` in a `data/` folder created for this purpose.
-Finally, it saves the exact final state of the system at `t=100` in a `restart_data_output_seed_0.jld2` binary file in a `data/restart/` folder.
+runs a simulation of 100 particles, randomly sampled from a Plummer distribution with random seed 0, until `t=100` (in units of dynamical time).
+It saves a snapshot every 10 time units using the name `output_` in a `../data/` folder created for this purpose.
+Finally, it saves the exact final state of the system at `t=100` in a `restart_data_output_seed_0.jld2` binary file in a `../data/restart/` folder.
 In that case, the run may be restarted from that exact final state via the command

 ```
 $ julia Main.jl --N 100 --tmax 200.0 --save_freq 10 --model plummer --seed 0 --output output --save_final_state true --restart restart_data_output_seed_0.jld2